onhout/IoT-RaspiNetworkSetup/Readme.txt

 cd RaspiWiFi
 sudo sh start.sh

 == This script will install all necessary prerequisites, copy configuration files, and reboot.
-When it finishes booting it should present itself in "Configuration Mode" as a WiFi access point with the name "RaspiWiFi Setup".
+When it finishes booting it should present itself in "Configuration Mode" as a WiFi access point with the name "IoTMarv Setup".